 One might spread Chlamydia despite the fact that you lack warning signs of infection.
 You can spread the sickness unless you have been treated.

 Complications of Chlamydia

 Chlamydia is amongst those medical ailments that, if left untreated, can have critical long lasting unwanted side effects, specifically for women.
-Despite the fact that complications among men are uncommon, neglected Chlamydia can result in irreversible damage in girls, which includes chronic pelvic pain, infertility, and potentially-fatal ectopic pregnancies.
-Women that are affected with Chlamydia are also quite likely to contract HIV if put through.
+Despite the fact that complications among men are uncommon, neglected Chlamydia can result in irreversible damage in girls, which includes chronic pelvic pain, infertility, and potentially fatal ectopic pregnancies.
+Women that are affected by Chlamydia are also quite likely to contract HIV if put through.
 To help you to make certain early identification and steer clear of an untreated infection from generating irreversible damage, routine screening is critical and recommended for all sexually active men and women.

 Treatment of Chlamydia

 Chlamydia infections can usually be treated with antibiotics, but you have to visit the doctor to be checked because Chlamydia typically has minimal symptoms and signs.

 In case you test positive for the disease, the doctor will prescribe the appropriate prescription drugs for it.
 You have to also contact all of your sexual mates and tell them that you have Chlamydia to allow them to be tested.
 Remember to make use of a condom each time you have sexual relations.